kwkraus/HOW-Sessions/sessions/selenium/docs/2-Building Framework.md

 At the root of the project, create a new class called `Helper.cs` and add the following implementation.
 This class is only to be used internally within the Framework project.

 The helper class should look as follows.
+TODO: Do we want to use this somewhere?
 ```csharp
 using OpenQA.Selenium;
 using System;